michaelfaerber/data-set-knowledge-graph/README.md

   4. The following script inserts the found matches into these initial datasets (csv-files) of the OpenAIRE and Wikidata dataset: [``MAKG_links_in_csv.py``](string-matching-MAKG-dumps/MAKG_links_in_csv.py).
 In the following we will only use the metadata records for which at least one link could be found.

-### Transform tabular metadata to RDF and assign URIs for entities:
+### Transform tabular metadata to RDF and assign URIs for entities
 We implemented the data transformation of the original metadata using SPARQL CONSTRUCT and SPARQL INSERT queries in [Ontotext's GraphDB graph database](https://graphdb.ontotext.com).

   1. Clean up the OpenAIRE dataset (csv-file) entries and adapt the metadata entries of the size property to DCAT: [``preprocessing_OpenAIRE.py``](dskg-construction/preprocessing_OpenAIRE.py)